ALE Branch Head

 Alcohol Law Enforcement

-North Carolina Alcohol Law Enforcement (ALE) is a section within the Law Enforcement Division of the Department of Public Safety.
+North Carolina Alcohol Law Enforcement is a branch under the State Bureau of Investigation.
 Created in 1977, ALE's primary focus was as the lead enforcement agency for the state's alcoholic beverage control laws.
 Since its formation, ALE's role has expanded to include the enforcement of controlled substance, tobacco, lottery and gambling laws, as well as the administration of the Boxing Authority and bingo program.

 Community Impact is the measure of all investigations conducted by special agents of Alcohol Law Enforcement.
 ALE special agents take a leadership role in the investigation of complex, multi-jurisdictional drug trafficking organizations as well as investigations targeting problem ABC permitted establishments.
 These problem establishments often serve as a haven for violence, violations of the ABC laws, gaming violations, money laundering and other criminal activity.
 By partnering with sheriffs offices, police departments, federal agencies and other state agencies, our diverse and highly skilled workforce proudly serves the citizens of North Carolina through the criminal and regulatory enforcement of the state's alcohol, narcotics and gaming statutes.